kizvki/Insect-Scanner/README.md

 There are four different scripts:
 * **BatchScript** <br>
-process one insect to a 3d model.
+process one insect to a 3d model

 * **BatchScript_FastCalculation** <br>
-process one insect to a 3d model with the addition that the calculation will be approx. 3x faster with minmal loss of quality.
-Can be used for experimenting.
+process one insect to a 3d model with the addition that the calculation will be approx. 3x faster with minimal loss of quality.
+Can be used for experimenting

 * **Multi_BatchScript** <br>
 process mutiple insect to 3d models at once

 * **Model_Exporter** <br>
 export multiple insect 3d models to obj at once

 <br>